-Command Description Implementation Options Displays the Implementation Options dialog box, where you set options for implementing your design.
-See in the User GuideImplementation Options Command, on page 342.
-Add Source File Displays the Select Files to Add to Project dialog box.
-See Add Source File Command, on page 330.
-Tel equivalent: add_file -fileType filename Remove Implementation Displays the Remove Implementation dialog box that allows you to remove the selected implementation.
-See Remove Implementation, on page 332.
-Tel equivalent: impl -remove implementationName Remove File From Project Removes selected files from your project.
-Tel equivalent: project_file -remove filename Change File Replaces the selected file in your project with another that you choose.
-See Change File Command, on page 333.
-Tel equivalent: project_file -name "originalFile" "newFile" Set VHDL Library Displays the File Options dialog box, where you choose the library (Library Name) for synthesizing VHDL files.
+Description Displays the Implementation Options dialog box, where you set options for implementing your design.
+See Implementation Options Command, on page 345.
+Displays the Select Files to Add to Project dialog box.
+See Add Source File Command, on page 332.
+Tcl equivalent: add_file -fileType filename Displays the Remove Implementation dialog box that allows you to remove the selected implementation.
+See Remove Implementation, on page 334.
+Tcl equivalent: impl -remove implementationName Removes selected files from your project.
+Tcl equivalent: project_file -remove filename Replaces the selected file in your project with another that you choose.
+See Change File Command, on page 335.
+Tcl equivalent: project_file -name "originalFile" "newFile" Displays the File Options dialog box, where you choose the library (Library Name) for synthesizing VHDL files.
 The default library is called work.
-See Set VHDL Library Command, on page 333.
-Add Implementation Creates a new implementation for a current design.
+See Set VHDL Library Command, on page 335.

+Command Description Add Implementation Creates a new implementation for a current design.
 Each implementation pertains to the same design, but it can have different options settings and/or constraints for synthesis runs.
-See Add Implementation Command, on page 334).
-Tcl equivalent: impl -add implementation_1 implementation -type implementationType

-Command Description New Identify Implementation Creates a new Identify implementation for a current design.
-To launch the Identify toolset, see the Identify Instrumentor Command, on page 383 and Launch Identify Debugger Command, on page 385.
+See Add Implementation Command, on page 336).
+Tcl equivalent: impl -add implementation_1 implementation -type implementationType New Identify Implementation Creates a new Identify implementation for a current design.
+To launch the Identify tool set, see the Identify Instrumentor Command, on page 379 and Launch Identify Debugger Command, on page 381.
 Tcl equivalent: impl -add implementation_1 implementation Archive Project Archives a design project.
 Use this command to archive a full or partial project, or to add files to or remove files from an archived project.
-See Archive Project Command, on page 335 for a description of the utility wizard options.
+See Archive Project Command, on page 337 for a description of the utility wizard options.
 Un-Archive Project Loads an archived project file to the specified directory.
-See Un-Archive Project Command, on page 336 for a description of the utility wizard options.
-Copy Project Creates a copy of a full or partial design project.
-See Copy Project Command, on page 339 for a description of the utility wizard options.
+See Un-Archive Project Command, on page 339 for a description of the utility wizard options.
+Copy Project Creates a copy of a design project.
+Use this command to create a copy of a full or partial project.
+See Copy Project Command, on page 341 for a description of the utility wizard options.
+Hierarchical Project Options Not applicable for Microsemi technologies.
+Add SubProject Implementation Not applicable for Microsemi technologies.